Ficool

 "You are too wea— I mean not appropriate for my sparring," he mumbled, trying to clarify the awkwardness.

 Suddenly, a flashback of Will entered his mind.
 The heptagon with the star hallucinated onto her hand.
 Slap — he rejected her handshake.
 His breathing became heavy, his eyes widened.
 He felt a heart pain, almost like a needle went right through it.
 A black figure emerged from the shadows behind the girl.
 It was coming closer and closer.
 A white smile appeared on its face.
 Clink — its head rotated upside down.
 A strange substance started to pour down from its snapped neck.
-There was a smell coming from it which was familiar to Laudis.
+There was a familiar smell coming from it.
 Firstly, it was sweet, but then it quickly changed to iron and blood scents.
 The puddle around it was becoming larger and larger.

 "Don't be afraid, Laudis," a distorted and unknown voice whispered into his ear.
 The entity was similar to Will in appearance, yet their voices were totally different.
 Also, there was something odd; he had his right hand pierced.
 The boy didn't understand much, but he knew it couldn't be him.

-"Get away from me, you... you... devil!" shouted Laudis, looking at the silhouette.
-He was grabbing his sword, which was next to him.
-He stood up sharply and rushed to it.
+"Get away from me, you, you... devil!" shouted Laudis, looking at the silhouette.
+He grabbed his sword, which was next to him.
+The youth stood up sharply and rushed to it.
 The Crusaders were startled.
-Dantenium caught him in the way, so he wouldn't attack Solisia.
+Dantenium caught him in the way, making sure he wouldn't attack Solisia.
 The blade was centimeters from her right arm.

 "What the hell are you doing?!
 Do you want to kill her?
 If you wanted to spar, then you should accept the offer and not do that shit," the crimson-haired hissed, watching his blank eyes.